Anesthesia Critical Care Medicine

 Tips for writing your personal statement

 Your personal statement should be a professional and eloquent explanation of your interest in critical care medicine, your career goals, and accomplishments.
 Rather than restating your resume, explain things that set you apart from others.
 Share an interesting story or experience.
 Often this will translate to further conversation on your interview day.
 Be prepared to talk about your personal statement.
 Request feedback on your personal statement from your mentors.

 Yes.
 ACCM participates in a match process.
 You will need to register with SFMatch.
 The match happens in May (13 months prior to your fellowship start date).

 Exceptions to the Match

-There are 6 agreed-upon instances where a program and an applicant may agree to a position outside of the match.
+There are six agreed-upon instances where a program and an applicant may agree to a position outside of the match.
 But both program and applicant must still enroll in the match.

-- Applicants who are enrolled in an anesthesiology residency outside of the USA at the time of the application.
+- Applicants who are enrolled in an anesthesiology residency outside the United States at the time of application

-- Applicants who reside outside the USA at the time of application or who are not eligible for ABA certification due to non US training
+- Applicants who reside outside the United States at the time of application or who are not eligible for ABA certification due to non-U.S. training

 - Internal candidates

 Complete exceptions can be viewed on the SOCCA Match Exceptions page.

 What happens if I don’t obtain a fellowship position?